BPSB/combine-p-values-discrete/docs/index.rst

 I assume here that you want to investigate the research hypothesis that all datasets are subject to the same trend.
 The trend may manifest more clearly in some of the datasets (and you don’t know which a priori), but it should not be inverted (other than by chance).
-In this case, you would perform one-sided subtests.
+In this case, you would perform one-sided sub-tests.
-(If you would consider both directions of trend a finding, the combination needs to be two-sided, not the subtests.)
+(If you would consider both directions of trend a finding, the combination needs to be two-sided, not the sub-tests.)

-If the *p* value of such a subtest is small, the sub-dataset exhibits the trend you hypothesised.
+If the *p* value of such a sub-test is small, the sub-dataset exhibits the trend you hypothesised.
-Conversely, if the complement :math:`q ≈ 1-p` of a subtest is small, the sub-dataset exhibits a trend opposite to what you hypothesised – with a *p* value *q*.
+Conversely, if the complement :math:`q ≈ 1-p` of a sub-test is small, the sub-dataset exhibits a trend opposite to what you hypothesised – with a *p* value *q*.
 (See `complements` on how *q* is defined for the purposes of this module.)
-I think that the combined *p* values should reflect this, i.e., the complement *q* should indicate the significance of the opposite one-sided hypothesis (not the null hypothesis) just like the *p* value indicates the significance of the null hypothesis.
+I think that the combined *p* values should reflect this, i.e., the complement *q* should indicate the significance of the opposite one-sided hypothesis (not to be confused with the null hypothesis) just like the *p* value indicates the significance of the research hypothesis.

-To achieve this, the combining method must be treating *p* and *q* in a symmetrical fashion.
+To achieve this, the combining method must treat *p* and *q* in a symmetrical fashion.
 This also means that the following results exactly negate each other:

-* a subtest with :math:`p=p_0`.
+* a sub-test with :math:`p=p_0`.
-* a subtest with :math:`q=p_0`, i.e., :math:`p≈1-p_0`.
+* a sub-test with :math:`q=p_0`, i.e., :math:`p≈1-p_0`.

 Only two methods fulfil this: the one by Mudholkar and George as well as the one by Stouffer.
-Since the latter’s statistics becomes infinite if :math:`p=1` for any subtest (and thus cannot distinguish between this happening for one or almost all tests), I prefer Mudholkar’s and George’s method.
+Since the latter’s statistics becomes infinite if :math:`p=1` for any sub-test (and thus cannot distinguish between this happening for one or almost all tests), I prefer Mudholkar’s and George’s method.

 Supported Tests